 Quick Breakdown:

-- Schengen Area: free travel zone made up of 29 countries that have agreed to remove internal borders — meaning travellers can technically freely move around without passport checks (passport checks still occasionally occur on some borders).
+- Schengen Area: A free travel zone made up of 29 countries that have agreed to remove internal borders, meaning travellers can move between them without routine passport checks (though occasional border checks still occur).

-- Schengen Visa: Schengen Visa is a tourist visa that allows you to visit all 29 countries that are part of the Schengen Area for 90 days within any 180-day period.
+- Schengen Visa: A tourist visa that allows you to visit all 29 countries that are part of the Schengen Area for 90 days within any 180-day period.

 The European Union